Watching for Internal Sports Injury in a Child

 If there is no evidence of bleeding, your child may be watched or sent home.

 Preventing internal abdominal injury

-An internal abdominal sports injury is a rare but can be serious.
+An internal abdominal sports injury is rare but can be serious.
 If your child plays

 a contact sport, take some safety steps:

-Make sure that the sport is properly coached and supervised.
+Make sure that the sport is correctly coached and supervised.

 Make sure a certified athletic trainer is on hand to assess any injuries.
-He or she
+They should

-should have an emergency plan in case of a severe abdominal injury or other serious
+have an emergency plan in case of a severe abdominal injury or other serious problem.

 Make sure your child wears protective gear.
 The gear should meet all safety standards.